 We tell clients very directly during our initial meetings: Be extremely cautious about what you post online while your claim is active.

-Even if a specific post has nothing to do with the injury itself, it can still be used to shape a narrative about your condition, your credibility, or the severity of your damages.
+Even if a post has nothing to do with your injury, insurance companies may still use it to question your condition, your credibility, or the severity of your damages.

-This is why we advise clients to think carefully about how their online presence could be perceived during an active case.
-In personal injury litigation, it’s not only what actually happened that matters, but it’s also what it can be made to look like.
+This is why we advise clients to think carefully about how how insurance companies and juries may view their online activity during an active case.
+In personal injury litigation, it’s not only what actually happened that matters, but it’s also how insurance companies present the evidence to a jury.

-Because innocent content can be framed to create doubt around your injury severity and your credibility, you need an immediate strategy to protect your file.
+Insurance companies use your social media even if it is innocent posts.
+They use them to question your injuries and your credibility.
+If you have an active claim, protect your case by following these steps immediately.
 If you are involved in an active claim, implement these strict boundaries immediately:

 - Stop Posting About the Wreck: Never discuss the logistics of the accident, your medical treatments, or your interactions with lawyers and adjusters online.